silverstripe/silverstripe-activedirectory/docs/en/saml_setup.md

 To enable some very light weight debugging from the 3rd party library set the `debug` to true

 	SAMLConfiguration:
-	  debug: false
+	  debug: true

 In general it can be tricky to debug what is failing during the setup phase.
 The SAML protocol error message as quite hard to decipher.

 In most cases it's configuration issues that can debugged by using the AD FS 2.0 Event log, see the [Diagnostics in AD FS 2.0](http://blogs.msdn.com/b/card/archive/2010/01/21/diagnostics-in-ad-fs-2-0.aspx) for more information.